What Are Sea Dragons: Sea Dragon Conservation

-Another threat to these sea dragons is the very commonly known pollution of the area and the run off excessive fertilizer into the sea, which causes it to contaminate and kill these sea creatures.
-Another is also the loss of their seaweed beds, maybe due to storms and other sea factor.
+Another threat is the very commonly known over pollution of the area and the excessive fertilizer from around flowing into the sea, which causes contamination and kill these sea creatures.
+Another is the loss of their seaweed beds, sometimes due to storms and other reasons.

-With the early intervention of the Australian government, threats are now outdated as these creatures now enjoy optimum protections and will remain in existence for a very long time.
-Sea dragons are highly protected by law from the federal fisheries legislations and other Australian legislative sector where they live.
+With the early intervention of the Australian government, threats are now outdated as these creatures now enjoy state protection, hence will be in existence for a very long time.
+Sea dragons are highly protected by law from the federal fisheries legislations and other Australian law sector where they live.